 3) Stress Test Treadmills

 Assessing cardio health is a key function of treadmills for hospitals and other health centers.
-Medical-grade treadmills are used in treadmill stress tests or stress electrocardiograms.
+Medical-grade treadmills are used in stress tests or stress electrocardiograms.
 A stress test is designed to raise the heart rate and determine whether blood flow is reduced in arteries to the heart.
 Cardio stress tests might be used in order to:

-- evaluate the cause of chest pain
+- evaluate the cause of chest pain.

-- measure the strength of the heart
+- measure the heart strength.

-- determine how well the heart tolerates activity
+- determine how well the heart tolerates activity.

-Stress test treadmills may be packaged with electrodes, software and other accessories.
+Stress test treadmills may be packaged with electrodes, software, and other accessories.